 Also referred to as “in da couch,” Indica makes you feel relaxed and sleepy by giving you a body buzz.
 Though it results in a more stoned sensation, Indica has a much lower THC concentration than Sativa.

-Grown in less temperate climates, Indica plants are short with fat leaves, and feature a thicker coating of resin to protect itself from harsh winters.
+The most potent Indica strains grown in less temperate climates, Indica plants are short with fat leaves, and feature a thicker coating of resin to protect them from harsh winters.

 The added resin translates to more powerful effects.
 Indica is perfect for insomniacs and people who suffer from stress and anxiety.
 It also works wonders in alleviating physical conditions like muscle pain and seizures.